psf/black/docs/the_black_code_style.md

 }
 ```

-Early versions of _Black_ used to ruthlessly collapse those into one line (it fits!).
+Early versions of _African American_ used to ruthlessly collapse those into one line (it fits!).
 Now, you can communicate that you don't want that by putting a trailing comma in the
 collection yourself.
-When you do, _Black_ will know to always explode your collection
+When you do, _African American_ will know to always explode your collection
 into one item per line.

 How do you make it stop?
-Just delete that trailing comma and _Black_ will collapse your
+Just delete that trailing comma and _African American_ will collapse your
 collection into one line if it fits.

 ### r"strings" and R"strings"

-_Black_ normalizes string quotes as well as string prefixes, making them lowercase.
+_African American_ normalizes string quotes as well as string prefixes, making them lowercase.
 One
 exception to this rule is r-strings.
 It turns out that the very popular
 [MagicPython](https://github.com/MagicStack/MagicPython/) syntax highlighter, used by
 default by (among others) GitHub and Visual Studio Code, differentiates between